Drivetrain simulation using variational autoencoders: Introduction

 To mitigate this issue, synthetic measurements can be generated using non-generative methods that rely on models and their corresponding inputs to simulate new signals of interest \cite{Adegbohun2021PowertrainModeling}.
 Such a supervised approach to data augmentation can be greatly limited if the required input data for a physics-based or data-driven model are missing in the recorded measurement files or cannot be measured at all \cite{Zhao2015KalmanFilter}.
 Another major drawback of this conventional approach is that it requires drivetrain engineers to deeply understand the underlying physical phenomena to determine which input data are necessary for a non-generative model to simulate additional valuable signals \cite{Gurusamy2023PredictionEVDriving}.
 Furthermore, the more physically relevant input information {is} fed into the model for precise simulation results, the more accurate the simulation will likely be.
 This input-output imbalance necessitates a large number of input parameters (like torque and speed of the electric machine) to simulate a single particular output, such as vehicle acceleration.

 These limitations can be tackled with {approaches from} generative artificial intelligence (AI) \cite{Fotiadis2023GenModels,Gilpin2024GenerativeNLDyn}.
-One {such family of deep generative models includes} unconditional architectures such as Variational Autoencoders (VAEs) \cite{Caillon2021RAVE,Pastor2021Autoencoder}, which can be trained to generate new signals solely from a limited amount of available signals collected from {physics-based}, simulations, or a real system and does not require additional parametrization with respect to the system configuration.
-This self-supervised approach to data augmentation is purely data-driven.
-It eliminates the need for detailed domain expertise regarding the underlying physical principles of drivetrain simulation.
+One {such family of deep generative models includes} architectures such as Variational Autoencoders (VAEs) \cite{Caillon2021RAVE,Pastor2021Autoencoder}.
+Within the broad family of generative models, in this work, we focus on VAEs because they combine stable likelihood-based training, an explicit latent representation, and the possibility of straightforward conditional extensions, which is advantageous for small and noisy engineering datasets when compared with more adversarial training paradigms such as GANs or more data-hungry alternatives such as diffusion models \cite{AutoencodersSurvey,Harshvardhan2020GenModels}.
+VAEs can be trained to generate new signals solely from a limited amount of available signals collected from {physics-based}, simulations or a real system and do not require additional parameterization with respect to the system configuration.
+This self-supervised data-augmentation perspective is especially attractive in drivetrain engineering because it reduces dependence on complete simulator inputs while still allowing physically interpretable post-analysis in the latent space.
 While unconditional data augmentation can be highly advantageous for drivetrain engineers, it is also important to consider the value of conditional AI, for example, conditional VAEs (CVAEs) \cite{Kingma2013VAEs,Zhang2021conditionalVAE,Guo2020CVAE}.
 In this case, the generation of synthetic data is additionally conditioned on other inputs, similar to supervised data augmentation.
 This can significantly minimize the need for real-world on-road testing, making generative AI a powerful tool for addressing incomplete datasets.